 An undergraduate course in research methodology.
 Appropriate courses include those found in social science undergraduate programs, and in the curricula of undergraduate health professions.

-Six courses (18 credit hours) at the graduate level, and a thesis (12 credit hours) are required.
+Six courses (18 credit hours) at the graduate level, a Health Research Seminar Series (1 credit), and a thesis (12 credit hours) are required.

 The following courses must be completed by ALL students as part of their program.